komarovalexander/ka-table-site/pages/index.md

         <div class="main-banner-text">
           <h3 class="header-tag">IDEA</h3>
           <h2 class="post-title-main">"state - view - action - reducer"</h2>
-          <p>Like in Redux all changes of grid are performed by dispatching action, it means you have full control of Table and can track every change.
-It easily integrates to Redux but also can be used without it.</p>
+          <p>Like in Redux all changes of the ka-table are performed by dispatching an action, it means you have full control of the Table and can track every change.
+It easily integrates with Redux but also can be used without it.</p>
         </div>
       </div>
     </div>